 How to Navigate 2020

-Categories: Janitorial, Business and Industry, Coronavirus, PUREClean, Facilities Maintenance
+Tags: Janitorial, Business and Industry, Coronavirus, PUREClean,

 What a year this has been.
 It seems like an entire lifetime ago when you went to the office every day, handshakes were exchanged generously, no one wore masks and travel was a common practice.
 However, once COVID-19 spread its way into even the smallest crevices of the world, everything changed, and unless you have a crystal ball or amazing insight, the changes happened quickly, and the impact was felt.